esper-io/dev-docs/docs/home/release-notes/general/devrel-95.md

 If you are working with our Blueprints release, the [Esper API Support Tool (E.A.S.T.)](https://github.com/esper-io/esper-api-support-tool) now supports to either adding an app or updating the app version to multiple Blueprints at once on your Esper tenant (Run > Application > Push new app to Blueprints).
 This will make managing multiple Blueprints easier.

 We’re excited to launch DevRel 95, and the Esper team is hard at work on the next release, which is currently scheduled to launch November 2022.
-Please contact Esper Support to share your thoughts on how Esper can improve future releases.

-We’re excited to launch DevRel 95, and the Esper team is hard at work on the next release, which is currently scheduled to launch November 2022.
 Please contact [Esper Support](mailto:support@esper.io) to share your thoughts on how Esper can improve future releases.